-Switzerland and the Kingdom of Spain maintain good relations and political contacts in many areas at the highest level.
-There is an intensive political, economic and cultural exchange between the two countries.
+Switzerland and the Kingdom of Spain continue to maintain good relations which are characterised by close political, economic and cultural exchanges between the two countries.

 Key aspects of diplomatic relations

-Switzerland and Spain have traditionally maintained close economic ties.
-Their volume of trade amounted to approximately CHF 10.9 billion in 2017.
-Switzerland regularly runs a trade surplus with Spain, albeit one that has been continuously decreasing in recent years.
-The principal categories of goods traded are pharmaceutical and chemical products, precious metals and jewelry, agricultural products, machinery and vehicles.
+Switzerland and Spain have traditionally maintained good and close economic ties.
+Their volume of trade amounted to approximately CHF 20.7 billion in 2021.
+The principal categories of goods traded are pharmaceutical and chemical products, precious metals and jewellery, agricultural products, machinery and vehicles.